python/cpython/Doc/c-api/set.rst

    Return a new reference to an arbitrary object in the *set*, and removes the object from the *set*.
 Return *NULL* on failure.
 Raise :exc:`KeyError` if the set is empty.
-Raise a :exc:`SystemError` if *set* is an not an instance of :class:`set` or its subtype.
+Raise a :exc:`SystemError` if *set* is not an instance of :class:`set` or its subtype.